jorgeMorfinezM/basic_store_api_rest/README.md

 # Cargamos Test Microservice
-API Rest Microservice - Urbvan postulation Test
+API Rest Microservice - Cargamos postulation Test

 This README sets the use of this application to deploy the microservice API Rest.

 ### What is this application for? ###

-* Management of Van vehicle data on a database.
+* Management of Cargamos E-Commerce data on a database.
-  Search, Create, Update and Delete Van data on database.
+  Search, Create, Update and Delete stock and stores data on database.
-* Version: v.1.1.A10.5
+* Version: v.1.1.A18.5
 * [API Microservice Documentation](https://urbvan-microservice-test.herokuapp.com/)

 ### How do I get set up/deploy it? ###

-1.- Go to the GitHub remote repository: [GitHub remote microservice repository](https://github.com/jorgeMorfinezM/urbvan_test_microservice) and validate the steps of this Readme deployment documentation/API code and general data.
+1.- Go to the GitHub remote repository: [GitHub remote microservice repository](https://github.com/jorgeMorfinezM/cargamos_api_test) and validate the steps of this Readme deployment documentation/API code and general data.

 2.- On your CLI (Command Line Interface) tool, clone the remote repository from the 1st step using the version control